innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 ```

-As well as using the Docker Desktop to create and manage containers, you can also use the command line.
+As well as using Docker Desktop to create and manage containers, you can also use the command line.
 See [](g-local_vce_quickstart.md#docker-command-line-quick-start).

 *Make sure that you use the correct module code and presentation tag and the correct case when specifying the image from which the container instance is created.*